jewelsonmyjeans/Capstone2_EnjoyTheOutdoors/README.md

 # Capstone2_EnjoyTheOutdoors

+## Live Preview
+Click [here](https://jewelsonmyjeans.github.io/Capstone2_EnjoyTheOutdoors/) for a live preview of the project.

 ## Project Description

 This project is a web application that helps users find national parks and mountains.
 Users can search for activities based on location or park type.
 They can also click on a mountain using a dropdown and it will display all information about that mountain for them.